 Often, when a grandchild lives with a grandparent, it’s because the child’s parents are incarcerated, in rehab, missing, or for some reason out of the picture.
 In this type of situation, it could be best for the grandparents to be given full custody of the child while the parents are unable to provide them with the care they need.
-Becoming the child’s guardian will also allow the grandparent to do things like enroll the child in school and oversee visits to the doctor.
-To become your grandchild’s guardian, you’ll need information about their parents situation and whereabouts, and proof that you becoming their guardian is in their best interests.
+Becoming the child’s legal conservator or guardian will also allow the grandparent to do things like enroll the child in school and oversee visits to the doctor.
+To become your grandchild’s legal conservator or guardian, you’ll need information about their parents’ situation and whereabouts, and proof that you becoming their legal conservator or guardian is in their best interest.
 A lawyer can help you file the appropriate paperwork and get into court.

 What should I do if I think my grandchild is in danger with their parents?

 If you believe your grandchild is put in imminent danger by living with their parents, you can call Child Protective Services at 1-800-252-5400.
-Additionally, you may be able to get a court protective order that you can then use to negotiate custody.
-If your grandchild already lives with you, and their parent wants them back, you should definitely talk to a knowledgeable attorney before making any decisions, especially if you truly believe the child is safer with you.
-You can also discuss the matter with the child’s parent, letting them know that you believe the best solution for the child is that they stay with you.
+Additionally, you may be able to get an emergency court order to protect the child.
+If your grandchild already lives with you and their parent wants them back, you should definitely talk to a knowledgeable attorney before making any decisions, especially if you truly believe the child is safer with you.
+You can also discuss the matter with the child’s parent and let them know that you believe the best solution for the child is that they stay with you.

 At Holmes, Diggs & Sadler, we understand that you, as a grandparent, just want what is best for your grandchild.
 Whether that involves giving them the opportunity to have a relationship with you through visitation or gaining custody, we can help you win your case.
 Custody and visitation cases can be long and tiring, while legal nuances can be confusing and frustrating.
 Don’t let these concerns keep you away from your grandchildren, and don’t hesitate to learn more about your options.